zhenkai-liang/zhenkai-liang.github.io/_pages/hobby.md

 Sports, Music, and Research
 -----
-I enjoy riding and repairing bicycles.
+I enjoy [riding bicycles](https://www.comp.nus.edu.sg/~liangzk/images/bike.jpg) and [repairing bicycles](https://www.comp.nus.edu.sg/~liangzk/images/rbike.jpg) （aka bicycle reverse engineering).
 Recently I am trying tennis and trumpet.
 Through the long conditioning of a Ph.D. (jokingly, “Permanent Head Damage”) training and my subsequent career, I can't help but write a [paper](https://tennis-ans.github.io) about tennis. :)

 I also notice how research shares striking parallels with arts, crafts, and sports.
 In each domain, our attention is often pulled toward the most obvious target: the ball in tennis,